onnet/kazoo_popup/README.md

  - Pop's Up window with provided info.

 It is:
- - written in Qt which promises to be crossplatform application (hopefully);
+ - written in Qt which promises to be crossplatform application (tested on Linux and Windows);
  - is NOT production ready, but intended to be a simple example of using blachole whapp (please note, that blackhole whapp doesn't support secure connectoin over SSL yet; check KAZOO-2632).